Myles Peart-Harris: 2024–25 season and loan to Swansea City

+2025–26 season

+Peart-Harris was included in the first team squad for its 2025–26 pre-season training camp in Portugal and he made two appearances during the pre-season period.
+He was an unused substitute on six occasions during the first half of the regular season and made what would be his final Brentford appearance as a substitute late in a 4–2 win over Everton on 4 January 2026.
+Five days later, Peart-Harris transferred out of the club.

+Oxford United

+On 9 January 2026, Peart-Harris transferred to Championship club Oxford United and signed a contract running until the end of the 2025–26 season.
+He made 20 appearances and scored three goals during the remainder of the season, which culminated in relegation.
+Peart-Harris departed the club when his contract expired.

+Middlesbrough

+On 3 July 2026, Peart-Harris signed a four-year contract with Championship club Middlesbrough on a free transfer.

 International career

-Peart-Harris won five caps for England at U16 level during the 2017–18 season.
+Peart-Harris won six caps for England at U16 level during the 2017–18 season and he was part of the squad which finished third at the 2018 Montaigu Tournament.
 He was an unused substitute during England's three 2019 European U17 Championship elite round qualifying matches in March 2019, but was not named in the squad for the tournament finals.
 Peart-Harris was called into an U19 training camp in November 2020.
-Peart-Harris was called up to a Jamaica U23 training camp in March 2024.
+He was called up to a Jamaica U23 training camp in March 2024.

 Style of play

-Peart-Harris has been described as "a dynamic midfield player and he drives forward with the ball.
+Thomas Frank described Peart-Harris as "a dynamic midfield player and he drives forward with the ball.
 He has great quality on the ball.
 He can score goals and deliver assists.
 He is great at arriving in the penalty area at the right time".
 He is "comfortable receiving the ball from deep to help build up play, operating as a box-to-box midfielder or behind the striker".
+In 2026, Peart-Harris stated his "preference is playing as like a running number eight, a high number eight".

 Personal life

 Peart-Harris is of Jamaican descent.
 He grew up in Isleworth and attended Isleworth and Syon School.
 As of July 2024, Peart-Harris was living in Surrey.